-For the purposes of this Rule 19(1), media refers to a means of communication through which the subject information reaches or influences people widely, including (but not limited to): radio, television, newspapers, magazines, letters, the internet, emails, social media and online platforms.
+For the purposes of Rule 19, media refers to a means of communication through which the subject information reaches or influences people widely, including (but not limited to): radio, television, newspapers, magazines, letters, the internet, emails, social media and online platforms.

-- (2) Rule 19(1) does not apply to statements that, without discussing merits: - (a) identify the parties or the subject matter of the application or the broad nature of the unacceptable circumstances alleged or the orders sought or - (b) describe any decision of the proceedings, to the extent such matters have been disclosed publicly by the Panel. - (3) Where the subject matter of an application concerns a spill meeting, Rule 19(1) does not prevent announcements or other communication in relation to the spill meeting or the matters or the resolutions proposed to be moved at the spill meeting that do not directly relate to issues before the Panel.
+- (2) Rule 19(1) does not apply to statements that, without discussing merits: - (a) identify the parties or the subject matter of the application or the broad nature of the unacceptable circumstances alleged or the orders sought or - (b) describe any decision of the proceedings,

-- (4) From the relevant time period in Rule 19(1)(a) or (b) until the Panel publishes its reasons for decision, a party must not directly or indirectly cause a decision of the Panel to be misrepresented in any media. - (5) A party must ensure that each of its Representatives complies with this Rule 19. - (6) This Rule 19 does not apply to ASIC.
+- (3) From the relevant time period in Rule 19(1)(a) or (b) until the Panel publishes its reasons for decision, a party must not directly or indirectly cause a decision of the Panel to be misrepresented in any media. - (4) A party must ensure that each of its Representatives complies with this Rule 19. - (5) This Rule 19 does not apply to ASIC.